elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} For those of you who still harbor any illusions, I tell you that the Whites no longer hide their intentions.
-My friends, listen well: They restored slavery to Martinique, to Guadeloupe.
-Martinique, slavery; Guadeloupe, slavery: do you understand?
+My friends, listen well: The Whites restored slavery to Martinique, to Guadeloupe.
+Martinique, slavery; Guadeloupe, slavery: are you listening?
 So I tell you, let there be no doubt.
 All they bring
 - {:.pr.i} is decay, servitude without hope, for us and our children.

 - {:.sp} The Crowd.